 Does Greek salad contain lettuce?
-In a word, no.
+In a word, no. Please, no.

 Among Greeks there's a strict, unspoken rule about what is allowed to go into it.
 Whether in Corfu, Katakolon, Nafplio, or Athens, Greek salad ingredients never change.
 A traditional Greek salad recipe always (and only) includes:

 - strips of green peppers,